awslabs/aws-well-architected-labs/Reliability/200_Bidirectional_Replication_for_S3/Lab_Guide.md

 ### 3.5 Summary

-You setup bi-directional cross-region replication (CRR) for two Amazon S3 buckets.
 You created two S3 buckets in two different AWS regions.
+You then setup bi-directional cross-region replication (CRR) between the two Amazon S3 buckets.
 Putting an object in either bucket resulted in the object asynchronously being backed up to the _other_ bucket.
 Objects encrypted in their original bucket are also encrypted in their replication bucket.
-Objects are replicated once -- no replication "looping" occurred.
+Objects are replicated once -- replication "looping" is prevented.

 ## 4. Tear down this lab <a name="tear_down"></a>